 There are many ways to impress an audience when telling a story.
 Detailed sets and well-made costumes can get you in the right mood and whisk you to the fantasy land of the creator’s choice.
 Enhancement of the atmosphere is key.
 Enhancing the atmosphere without extravagant trimmings and elaborate details is exceptional.
 For such an experience, one should attend Striking 12.

 Striking 12 is a visually simple show with four actors.
-Each performer stands up onstage playing their respective musical instruments, both singing and speaking periodically to tell their story of a young man tired and bored with the mess that often comes along with New Year’s Eve, and so decides to stay home.
-With a few interactions and his consideration of the classic Hans Christian Anderson story The Little Match Girl, the young man begins to reconsider his view of the holiday spirit and the treatment of other people.
-With all of the instruments set up in plain view, and with a slightly electrical rock n roll feel, this is just as much a concert as it is a play.
+Each performer stands up onstage playing their respective musical instruments, singing and speaking periodically to tell their story of a young man tired and bored with the mess that often comes along with New Year’s Eve, and so decides to stay home.
+With a few interactions and consideration of the classic Hans Christian Anderson story The Little Match Girl, the young man begins to reconsider his view of the holiday spirit and the treatment of other people.
+With all of the instruments set up in plain view and with a slightly electrical rock n roll feel, this is just as much a concert as a play.